bm-github/SocialOSINTLM/README.md

     *   **Reddit:** Usernames *without* the leading `u/`.
     *   **Hacker News:** Usernames as they appear.
     *   **Bluesky:** Full handles including `.bsky.social` (or custom domain).
 3. Once platforms/users are selected, you enter an analysis loop for that session.
-Enter your analysis queries (e.g., "Analyse recent activity patterns", "Identify key interests", "Assess communication style").
+Enter your analysis queries (e.g., "analyze recent activity patterns", "Identify key interests", "Assess communication style").
 4.  **Commands within the analysis loop:**
     *   `refresh`: Clears the cache for the current users/platforms and fetches fresh data.
     *   `help`: Displays available commands.